bpmutter/ben.perlmutter.io/index.markdown

             <div class="technologies__description" id="postgres-description">
                 <h4 class="technologies__header">Postgres</h4>
                 <div class="technologies__description-content">
-                    <p>yYour app ain't nuthin if you can't save its data.
+                    <p>Your app ain't nuthin if you can't save its data.
 Cue Postgres.
 I also have experience using SQL ORMs such as the NodeJS Sequelize library.</p>
                 </div>
             </div>
         </div>